An investigation involving brain injury by an unknown cause among US Consulate workers in Cuba has expanded to China.

 Speak With Experienced Malpractice Attorneys If You Suffer Medical Mistake

-When the medical care you receive is negligent or below an expected standard of care, the legal team at Schochor and Staton, P.A. can help.
+When the medical care you receive is negligent or below an expected standard of care, the legal team at Schochor, Staton, Goldberg, and Cardea, P.A. can help.
 Call us at 410-234-1000 to schedule a free, confidential consultation at our offices in Baltimore, Maryland, or in Washington, D.C.